spcl/atlahs/README.md

 ## Docker Environment
 To facilitate the reproducibility of the results which we publish in the paper, we provide a Docker image that contains all the dependencies that are required to run the ATLAHS toolchain.

+Make sure to clone the repository with the `--recurse-submodules` flag to fetch all the dependent submodules.

 To build the Docker image, run the following command: